Getting To Know You: Literary Character Analysis

 Qualities and characteristics affect every aspect of a person's life, from how they view the world to how they relate to others and perceive themselves.

-This is also true of literary characters -- especially ones that are well-written.
+This is also true of literary characters — well-written ones.
 Complex characters in literature reflect the complexity of human nature.

-Our choices don't always make sense, especially to someone viewing the situation from the outside.
-However, if a character has a rich makeup of qualities, it is easier for the reader to consider how their personality and circumstances have an impact on their journey in the text.
+Our choices don't always make sense, especially when someone views the situation from the outside.
+However, suppose a character has a rich makeup of qualities.
+In that case, it is easier for the reader to consider how their personality and circumstances impact their journey in the text.

-When you write a character analysis, you are essentially considering the qualities, traits, circumstances, and behaviors of a given character within the context of a text as a whole.
+When you write a character analysis, you are essentially considering the qualities, traits, circumstances, and behaviors of a given character within the context of a text.

 These are the types of questions you might consider: